redis/docs/content/develop/connect/insight/rdi-connector.md

 ### Create a new transformation job pipeline using the built-in editor

 In the **Pipeline Management** pane, click the `+` next to the **Jobs** folder and enter a name for the new job.
-Next, click on the job name you just created.
+Next, click the job name you just created.
-This will place you in the transformation job editor with the template selection menu open.
+This will take you to the transformation job editor with the template selection menu open.
 There's only one template available: **Ingest**.
 Click **Apply** and Redis Insight will populate the editor windows with an appropriate template.
 To start from scratch, click **Cancel**.

 <img src="../images/ri-rdi-job-editor-template.png">